DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/2-teacher/article.md

 _We'll skim over some of the fine details here, when they're common to plain (one-hot) softmax cross entropy - see [this description](../1-xent/article.html#what-does-it-do) for more on that._

 Our student produces scores.
-These are normalized using log-softmax for computing the loss, or softmax to get the prediction distribution:
+These are normalised using log-softmax for computing the loss, or softmax to get the prediction distribution:

 ![bar chart of probabilities, with the largest spike on "horse"](img/activations_probs.png)